Hungarian–Ottoman War (1521–1526): International situation

 In 1525 it became clear that the Ottoman Sultan was preparing a general offensive against Hungary.
 The mediation of the Poles, who offered the Turks peace with Hungary, was rejected.
 The foreign policy situation was unfavorable for the Hungarians.
 Francis I, taken prisoner by the Spaniards in the Battle of Pavia, began secret relations with the Turks, and in the spring of 1526 received the Sultan's consent to an alliance against the Habsburgs.
 In May 1526, the League of Cognac united France, Venice and Rome against the Habsburg allies of Hungary.
 Under these conditions, Lajos II's appeals to Venice, the Pope and Henry VIII for help were unsuccessful.
 Emperor Charles V was an enemy of the Ottomans, but, forced to fight on several fronts, he considered the first task to be the defeat of the French and their ousting from Italy, the second was the reflection of Turkish aggression in the Mediterranean, and only in third place was the defense of the Middle Danube, which he provided to his brother Ferdinand.

 At the same time the most important task for the Habsburgs was to obtain the crowns of Bohemia and Hungary, and this was taken care of by the emperor Maximilian I, who concluded the Vienna Treaty of Mutual Inheritance with King Vladislav in 1515.
-The Austrian Archduke's help depended on the position of the German Reichstag, which allocated funds for the war, but a reform movement developed in Germany, in the early stages of which Luther and his supporters declared that the Turks were God's punishment and could not be resisted.
+The Austrian Archduke's help depended on the position of the German Reichstag, which allocated funds for the war, but a reform movement developed in Germa⁸ny, in the early stages of which Luther and his supporters declared that the Turks were God's punishment and could not be resisted.
 A few years later, when this punishment hung over Germany itself, the views of the German religious teacher changed, but by that time Hungary had already fallen.

 The Polish king Sigismund I the Old was connected by wars with the Teutonic Order, and therefore was forced on 1 December 1525, to make peace with the Turks, and to help his nephew as well could not.
 As a result, Hungary was left to its own devices.

 The mercenaries serving in the Hungarian army began to be grouped on the southern border, and they planned to convene another assembly if they still could not raise an adequate number of soldiers.